A Family of LZ78-based Universal Sequential Probability Assignments: Proofs: The LZ78 Sequential Probability Assignment as a Probability Source

-\begin{lemma} The LZ78 SPA of \prettyref{con:lz78-spa}, for any prior density $g$ bounded away from zero, will achieve am asymptotic log loss of $0$ \underline{deterministically} on any sequence from the LZ78 probability source with a Ber($1/2$) prior.
+\begin{lemma} The LZ78 SPA of \prettyref{con:lz78-spa}, for any prior $\Upomega$ such that $\supp(\Upomega) = [0, 1]$, will achieve an asymptotic log loss of $0$ \underline{deterministically} on any sequence from the LZ78 probability source with a $\mathrm{Ber}(1/2)$ prior.